-Options asserts that by Mrs H signing an acknowledgement of the pension rights she was giving up during the transfer, this meant she should have known she could complain back in 2012.
+Options also asserts that by Mrs H signing an acknowledgement of the pension rights she was giving up during the transfer, this meant she should have known she could complain back in 2012.
 The evidence I have seen doesn't indicate that Mrs H had any desire to move her pension until she spoke with Caledonian and was told she could achieve a better return if she was to move it.
-So, her motivation to transfer wasn't, as Options has said, that she wanted her beneficiaries to be able to take a lump sum in the event of her untimely death.
-Unlike her husband and many others who had received the same advice from Caledonian, Mrs H wasn't employed in the close protection industry when she transferred her pension (as Options has said she was).
-She was in fact unemployed and stated in her application that she was a housewife in the UK.
+So, her motivation to move wasn't, as Options has said, that she wanted her beneficiaries to be able to take a lump sum in the event of her untimely death.
+And there's no evidence in this case that she was employed in a risky profession abroad as Options has alleged.

-Mrs H's complaint is that Options didn't conduct sufficient due diligence on Caledonian and shouldn't have allowed her pension transfer.
+Mrs H's complaint is that Options didn't conduct sufficient due diligence on Caledonian and should have prevented her pension transfer.
 And I can't see that signing a declaration about what she was giving up would have highlighted to Mrs H that she had incurred a loss for which Options might be responsible.
-So she wouldn't have seen any need to conduct further investigations back in 2012 to determine if she had cause for complaint.
+So she wouldn't have seen any need to conduct further investigations back in 2012 to determine if she had cause for complaint either.
 And even if she had done so, it's unlikely that she would have understood at the time that Options may have been responsible, it being Caledonian that had advised her on the transfer.